-- 1. Before transporting the backhoe, raise the boom, dipper, and bucket to the transporting position.

-- 2. Engage the swing lock (if so equipped).

-- 3. Engage the boom lock.

-- Raise all stabilizers.
-4
+- 1. Before transporting the backhoe, raise the boom, dipper, and bucket to the transporting position. - 2.
+Install the swing lock pin. - 3.
+Engage the boom lock by moving the boom lock handle to the left/down therefore locking the boom to the swing post in the transporting position. - 4.
+Raise all stabilizers.